-Matt has been a practicing Osteopath for 9 years and is the director and owner of Melbourne Osteopathic Clinic Docklands.
+Matt has been a practicing Osteopath for a little over a decade and is the director and owner of Melbourne Osteopathic Clinic Docklands.
 Matt has worked in an elite sports clubs and was thrilled to be part of the medical team at the Western Bulldogs during their drought-breaking premiership in 2016.
 Matt has spent the last number of years mixing clinical work with teaching at Victoria University.
 Matt is a husband and father to two fantastic little ones.
 Matt thrives on mentoring young practitioners and helping with their transition into practice.
-In fact, he has started a Podcast called PracReady with Osteopath Craig Taylor that has the primary focus on helping the future of our profession to be “PracReady” from day 1.
+He hosts a podcast called PracReady with Osteopath Craig Taylor, which has the primary focus on helping the future of our profession to be “PracReady” from day 1.

 Dr Brett Wiener (Osteopath)

 Brett is a proud husband, father and director at the Sports and Spinal Group in Melbourne.
 He has a history in the health, wellness and fitness industry, with experience in sports injuries, pain management, positive psychology, entrepreneurship and strategy, holistic health and fitness.
 He has a strong business development mindset and holds a Master’s of Applied Positive Psychology from Melbourne University.
 His thesis focused on the art of giving as a medical practitioner proactively, effectively and self-protectively.
 As a leader, he believes in creating a psychologically safe environment that facilitates three basic human needs: autonomy, competence and relatedness.
 By focusing on these three core elements, he has been able to mobilise and empower both individuals and groups to flourish.